kikito/bump.lua/README.md

 ### Collision resolution

+Once you have detected that a collision has taken place, often you will want to adjust the position of the `item` colliding. `bump` does not have an extensive array of methods for handling this situation; it only comes with three.
+But they are the most usual ones that you'll likely need in a 2d rectangle-based game.

 `world:check()` returns a list of zero or more `Collision` objects.
 A `Collision` object is a Lua table with at least the following attributes: